EU MDR Clinical Evaluation Requirement – Understanding the CER

 - Risk management documentation- Assessment of performance, safety, and conformity to claims & standards

-One must also consider the risk management files and demonstrate compliance to appropriate standards such as IEC 60601-1 (electrical safety) and EN 62366 (usability).
+One must also consider the risk management files and demonstrate compliance with appropriate standards such as IEC 60601-1 (electrical safety) and EN 62366 (usability).

-It is important to ensure consistency with relevant clinical data.
+It is essential to ensure consistency with relevant clinical data.
 And describe the merit and limitations of any data cited or included in the evaluation.

 Read More on Completing an EU MDR Clinical Evaluation Report